 In another study, velvet antler didn’t seem to improve sexual function in middle-aged and older men.

 Deer velvet might have an effect due to the hormones it may contain, including testosterone, androstenedione, and dehydroepiandrosterone.
 Research in rats, using elk velvet antler, suggested the substance may have an androgen-like effect.
 The antlers are ground into powder, which people take by mouth.
-Dosage varies by brand, but a recent study used 215 mg per day.
-Some distributers, though, recommend dosages ranging from 250 mg to as high as 3000 mg (3 g) per day.
+Dosage varies by brand, but typical dosages run from 1 to 2.5 grams.
 So talk with your doctor before you start using deer velvet.

 Can you get deer velvet naturally from foods?